 No effective way to make sticker, wouldn't duplicate logo anyway, decided simpler more nondescript face.

 Used Dymo labeler and over laid some strapping tape to seal the holes for leds and protect labels.

-All in all, though not inexpensive, system does work very happy with it.
+All in all, though not inexpensive, well worth cost for convenience, system does work very well.
+We are very happy with it.

-Related-done at same time Install Black & Grey Tank rinsers
+Related-done at same time Install Black & Gray Tank rinsers

 Back to Ourelkhorn Camper Modifications page